 Evolve Therapy is Evidence-Based, Solution-Focused, Data-Driven, Results-Oriented

-Dialectical Behavior Therapy treats issues such as impulsivity and overwhelming emotion, which are recurring themes among adolescents with mental health and substance abuse disorders.
+Dialectical behavior therapy (DBT) treats issues such as impulsivity and overwhelming emotion, which are recurring themes among adolescents with mental health and substance abuse disorders.
 A structured, skills-based therapy, there are four core modules of DBT: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
 These four practical, actionable skills-sets help teens change ineffective behavior patterns into effective ones.
-DBT’s ultimate aim is to create a life worth living, free of any obstacles that could be blocking this goal.
-DBT therapists discourage all-or-nothing thinking; instead they encourage adolescents to engage in radical acceptance of themselves at the same time as improvement.
+DBT’s ultimate aim is to create a life worth living, free of any obstacles that might block this goal.
+DBT therapists discourage all-or-nothing thinking.
+Instead, they encourage adolescents to engage in radical acceptance of themselves at the same time as recognizing there’s room for improvement.

 Applied Behavioral Analysis (ABA)

 ABA focuses on the application of effective learning principles.
-Decades of research proves punishment does not teach—positive reinforcement does.
+Decades of research proves punishment does not teach – positive reinforcement does.
 When a reward follows a behavior, the behavior is more likely to be repeated.
-We integrate such principles of behaviorism into our programs.
-We don’t blame teens for what they do; we uncover the cause, understand the reward, then change both the behavior and reward to those that are positive, healthy and life-affirming.
-Considering what may be reinforcing unhealthy behaviors is the first step to improving them.
+We integrate the principles of behaviorism into our programs.
+We don’t blame teens for what they do.
+We uncover the cause, understand the reward, then change both the behavior and reward to those that are positive, healthy, and life-affirming.
+Identifying what may be reinforcing unhealthy behaviors is the first step toward improving them.
 In this way, our behavioral approach reduces maladaptive behaviors.

 Cognitive Behavioral Therapy (CBT)